aheci/git-workflows-pres/slides/00-intro/00-title.md

 <div class="disclosure">

 #### Disclosure:
 I'm super lazy.
-99.9% of this material is not original and has been borrowed by very smart reputable sources.
-A listing of resources can be found at the end of this presentation.
+99.9% of this material is not original and has been borrowed from reputable sources.
+A listing of resources can be found at the end.

 </div>